WHY WE'RE HERE, and why we're glad you're here with us.

 Our logo represents that.
 We're committed to working across sectors, making the connections that help everyone take the climate actions that work for them, because we all have a part to play.

 THE BACK STORY

-DRAWDOWN Bay Area was formed in 2019 to bring together our communities, businesses, and local and regional government to implement climate solutions that will dramatically reduce our greenhouse gas emissions, solutions that are based on sound science, are community-based, are technically and financially feasible, have measurable outcomes, and will help ensure a better future for all.
+DRAWDOWN Bay Area was formed in 2019 to bring together our communities, businesses, and local and regional government to implement climate solutions that will dramatically reduce our greenhouse gas emissions: solutions that are based on sound science, are community-focused, are technically and financially feasible, have measurable outcomes, and will help ensure a better future for all.

 How we got started and why